lalmada1/Intro-to-Data-Science-Econ-4970/index.md

 index:
     title: Introduction to Data Science for Economists
     image: r-logo.png
-    subtitle: This course introduces students to the field of data science and its applications in the public and nonprofit sectors.
+    subtitle: This course introduces students to the field of data science and its applications using the R data programming language, an open source platform that has become an industry standard because of its flexibility and power.
 Modern performance management and evaluation processes require strong data literacy and the ability to combine and analyze data from a variety of sources to inform managerial processes.
-We offer a practical, tools-based approach that is designed to build strong foundations for people that want to work as analysts, data-driven managers, or data-driven journalists.
-We will cover data programming fundamentals, visualization, text analysis, automated reporting, and dynamic reporting using dashboards.
+This course offers a practical, tools-based approach that is designed to build strong foundations for people that want to work as analysts, data-driven managers, or data-driven journalists.
+The course will cover data programming fundamentals, visualization, text analysis, automated reporting, and dynamic reporting using dashboards.
 The course is analytically rigorous, but no prior programming experience is assumed.

 info:
  course_title: Intro to Data Science for Economists